razorpay/alohomora/README.rst

 -  https://github.com/fugue/credstash

-This is how the template file [STRIKEOUT:looks] will look in our app
+This is how the template file looks in our app
 repository:

 .. code:: j2